edden-gerber/edden-gerber.github.io/_posts/2019-12-1-shapley-part-2.md

 **The payoff function can be any function that takes a dataset and returns a score** (for instance, the profit generated by a team of workers).
 It is thus a general function that can be used for any kind of Shapley computation, but for the purpose of generating radical Shapley values it will always be a function that trains a particular type of model on the dataset, and returns a prediction for each row.

-**For example**: let's say we want to compute radical Shapley values for a model that predicts _y_ using _x<sub>1</sub>_, _x<sub>2</sub>_, and _x<sub>3</sub>_ with XGBoost.
-We will write a custom payoff function that initializes an XGB model, trains it on input arguments _X_ and _y_ and returns a prediction for each sample (perhaps splitting them non-randomly into training/validation and returning predictions for the validation only).
-The Shapley function will feed the payoff function each possible feature combination in _X_ - {_x<sub>1</sub>_}, {_x<sub>1</sub>_,_x<sub>2</sub>_}, etc. - and use the scores to compute a Shapley value for each feature and each sample.
+**For example**: let's say we want to compute radical Shapley values for a model that predicts _y_ using dataset _X_ with XGBoost.
+We will write a custom payoff function that initializes an XGB model, trains it on input arguments _X_ and _y_ and returns a prediction for each sample (perhaps after splitting them into training/validation and returning predictions for the validation only).
+The Shapley function will feed the payoff function each possible feature combination in _X_ and use the scores to compute a Shapley value for each feature and each sample.
 The output is then the same as that of the SHAP library explainers, and so all the SHAP plotting tools can be used to visualize it.

 **The main disadvantage of this algorithm is its computational complexity** - it needs to run 2<sup>M</sup> times (where _M_ is the number of features), re-training the model each time.
 As a rule of thumb, if model training takes 1 second and you don't want more than about an hour of run time, you shouldn't use this method when you have more than 12 features.
-This complexity is of course the main reason the SHAP library was needed; on the other hand, under some limited circumstances this may be a faster option than using the SHAP Kernel explainer. **The issue of comparative run time is covered later in this post**.
+This complexity is of course the main reason the SHAP library was needed; on the other hand, under some limited circumstances this may be a faster option than using the SHAP Kernel explainer. **The issue of comparative run time is covered at the end of this post**.

 ## How is this different from SHAP, and why should we care?